TristinSchlauch11/bases-loaded-baseball/Notes.md

 V0.6.0 Notes: Should I completely abolish the hitter/pitcher viewpoint?
 What's stopping any pitcher from hitting (or position players from pitching)?
 Is there a way that I can combine the single/double/triple/homerun methods and/or the groundout/airout/strikeout methods?
 They share a lot of the same accumulation methods and could do something similar to the gidp function in Events
 Resolved - V0.7.0 Notes: I will need a more official Menu class as opposed to the loop that is currently implemented in the Game class.
 For now, the loop functions fine since there are only two teams playing
+V0.8.2 Notes: After creating the web scraping files, I might not need the init_players or teams .py files.
+Consider removing these in the future if they have no usage